Partner Broker Highlight: Mike Hammond

 The DC office market: many tenants are missing an opportunity

-Mike describes current conditions in DC as decisively tenant-friendly.
-Free rent, lower rates, and stronger build-out allowances are widely available.
+Mike describes current conditions in Washington, DC as decisively tenant-favorable.
+Free rent, reduced rates, and stronger build-out allowances are widely available — yet many tenants aren't acting on them.

 "There's a sense of fear.
 They're unsettled and not taking advantage of the fact that they could do a great deal right now."